ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ##### `--db-type` (string)

 Specifies the type of database to use.
-Must be one of `Leveldb` or `memdb`.
+Must be one of `LevelDB` or `memdb`.
 `memdb` is an in-memory, non-persisted database.

 :::note